 ADA coordinator.
 Please give as much advance notice as possible, as it may take significant time to meet certain requests.

 The Senate, the House of Representatives, and Legislative Support Services (LSS) have appointed ADA Coordinators to coordinate the implementation of the ADA and to provide assistance if questions or concerns arise.
+These coordinators only support access and communication to legislative activities and facilities.
 The ADA Coordinators are:

 107 John A. Cherberg Building

 P.O.
 Box 40600

 Olympia, WA 98504-0600